Trial or Freemium? Get the Best of Both with a Reverse Trial

 • While trials encourage conversions, low usage can prevent widespread brand advocacy, and a trial might not be long enough for users to derive value from more advanced features.

-• Freemium plans bring in more product usage and feed your growth loops so you can invest more in your product and less in marketing, but they struggle to drive monetization awareness and have lower paid conversion rates.
+• Freemium plans bring in more product usage and feed your growth loops so you can invest more in your product and less in marketing, but they struggle to drive awareness and have lower paid conversion rates.

 • Reverse trials combine the two strategies to drive paid conversions and product usage simultaneously.